michaelkolesidis/javascript-software-synthesizer-classic/docs/README.md

-# JSS-01 Documentation
+# JSS-01C Documentation

-The docs folder contains the documentation of the JSS-01 | JavaScript Software Synthesizer.
+The docs folder contains the documentation of the JSS-01C | JavaScript Software Synthesizer Classic.

 It comprises a glossary of terms and a tutorial.